-Stage where a merchant requests approval for a card payment by sending a request to the card issuer to check that the card is valid, and that the requested authorisation amount is available on the card.
-At this stage the funds are not deducted from the card.
+Process that seeks approval for a payment transaction.
+The process starts when a merchant requests approval for a card payment by sending a request to the card issuer to check that the card is valid, and that the requested authorisation amount is available on the card.